yext/chat-core/packages/chat-core-aws-connect/CONTRIBUTING.md

 ```

 ### Test Environments
 The `chat-core-aws-connect` library is designed to be compatible with both CommonJS and ES6 import styles.
-Additionally, it should function properly in both browser and Node.js environments.
-To ensure this, we have set up two distinct test environments:
+Additionally, it should function properly in browser environments.
+To ensure this, we have set up a shared testing environment:

-- **Browser ESM Test Site:** For more information, refer to the README.md file located in the `/test-browser-esm` directory.
+- **Browser ESM Test Site:** For more information, refer to the README.md file located in the `test-sites/test-browser-esm` directory.

-- **Node CJS Test Site:** TODO

 ## Build Process